Ellen DeGeneres Straight Up Asks BTS If They’ve Ever Dated A Fan And Their Reactions Are Priceless

 A post shared by Ellen (@theellenshow) on

 BTS also performed the “MIC Drop” remix, and it was super epic.
-Then, we have their Jimmy Kimmel performance to look forward to, so stay tuned!
+Can’t wait to see what’s next for the guys!

 HollywoodLifers, what did you think of BTS’ appearance on The Ellen Show?
 Tell us if you loved it!